bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * tips hand in garryowen for score
 * Slider access keys show in logues.
 * Tooltip in desktop even when not accessed.
+* Even future verse does not have activated or hover colour.

 # Brainless JS tasks
 * Change all mapStateToProps to grab from selectors